dyga01/lunchbox-ml/DEVELOPMENT.md

 - how can i integrate mojo project with this cli tool -- > utilize subprocess to run the mojo command

-- ensure that all of the configuration options with simple python work!!

 if inputted model file, i must be able to run the model: flag this stuff!!

 - with just normal python
 - with mojo
 - other config

-- implement benchmark functionality, and then implement simple mojo functionality